 SCR access in community pharmacy has demonstrated benefits to patients by enabling access to more information so pharmacists and pharmacy technicians can provide a safer, more efficient and better-informed service for those patients who require it.1

-We have produced an e-learning programme to support you to use SCRs when consulting with patients.
-This programme will provide you with information about accessing the records, patient confidentiality, record-keeping and the essential information governance principles that underpin the process.
+We have developed an e-learning programme to support you to use SCRs when consulting with patients.
+This programme provides you with information about accessing the records, patient confidentiality, record-keeping and the essential information governance principles that underpin the process.

 In addition, passing the associated CPPE e-assessment is a pre-requisite for access via your NHS Smartcard.
 The assessment links directly to the Health and Social Care Information Centre (HSCIC) who will authorise your smartcard for access to SCR.